The application deadline for the 2020-2021 academic year is Thursday, February 6, 2020.

 - A cover letter indicating that if the fellowship is accepted, the applicant plans to reside in the Cambridge area

 - A detailed description of her/his proposed research (no longer than 15 pages)

 - A research budget indicating all expenses and other possible sources of financial support

 - A resume

-- Two letters of recommendation, one of which must be from the faculty member who will be supervising his or her research at the student’s home university.
+- Two letters of recommendation on university letterhead, one of which must be from the faculty member who will be supervising his or her research at the student’s home university.